Magic 8 Birthday Party

 The Décor

-provided or what you already have on hand.
+To keep things easy, use any supplies provided or what you already have on hand. |

 After party store searching and internet surfing, I found almost no 8 Ball themed decorations (Magic or otherwise).
 I did find a custom balloon option, but I wasn't willing to shell out the coin for custom.
 A skating rink naturally